telerik/blazor-docs/components/progressbar/overview.md

 ### Responsive ProgressBar

->caption The progress bar will resize with the parent element dimensions when you set its width to 100%
+>caption The ProgressBar will resize with the parent element dimensions when you set its width to 100%

 ````CSHTML
 <div style="width: 50%; border: 1px solid red;">